codee-com/open-catalog/Checks/PWD008/README.md

 resulting in an access to a different dimension which introduces a data race in the form of an unprotected recurrence.

+### Actions

+Explicitly access each array dimension and ensure that the recurrence is executed correctly in parallel.

 ### Relevance

 C/C++ array access syntax allows the use of indices outside the ranges array